 Your doctor will ask a series of questions about symptoms-how long they've been present, and what types of issues you may have with liquids, solids or both.
+They may also use a scope to evaluate your voice box in office.

-Next, you'll likely be asked to participate in a swallow study or test, followed up by, or in tandem with, an endoscopy, in which your doctor will use a camera to examine your esophagus.
+Next, you'll likely be asked to participate in a swallow study or test, followed up by, or in tandem with, a surgical endoscopy, in which your doctor will use a camera to examine your esophagus.